andreabizzoni/ai-infra/task_4.md

 4. The Agent resumes exactly where it left off.

 ## 4. Visualizing a Complex Agent
-Here is how a complex "Research & Calculation" agent looks when composed of these patterns:
+Here is how a complex agent looks when composed of these patterns:

 ```mermaid
 stateDiagram-v2